jro31/jethro-codes/_articles/projects/jethro-codes.md

 tags: 'Next JS, React, Tailwind CSS, Vercel'
 ---

+_Note: At the time of writing the below article, this app was hosted at 'jethro.codes'.
+Subsequent to hosting it there, the price of the domain increased about 1,500%, so I have since moved it to 'code.jethrowilliams.com'._

 I wasn’t going to write an article about this app, because I thought it’d be a bit weird to write about an app within the app.
 Some kind of appception.

 I imagine that’s what the people who make Git go through everyday.